ray-project/ray/doc/source/rayserve/tensorflow-tutorial.rst

     :start-after: __doc_define_servable_begin__
     :end-before: __doc_define_servable_end__

-Let's deploy the model to RayServe.
+Now that we've defined our services, let's deploy the model to RayServe.
 We will define an endpoint for the route representing the digit classifier task, a backend correspond the physical implementation, and connect them together.

 .. literalinclude:: ../../../python/ray/serve/examples/doc/tutorial_tensorflow.py
     :start-after: __doc_deploy_begin__